-Every computer user may have once heard about the temporary files from one place or another, and some may have even noticed where they are located and what they do.
+Every computer user may have heard about the temporary files from one place or another, and some may have even noticed where they are located and what they do.
 These days, every device in the technology world is getting faster and reliable; the same goes for computers.
 Users who are aware of these files also know about the space it takes and has heard about deleting these files.
 But they are still uncertain about the safety of these files.

-What are Temporary files?
+What are Temporary Files?

-Usage of Temporary files in your PC
+Usage of Temporary Files in your PC

-Most of the temporary files that system uses are deleted automatically after the task is complete.
+Most of the temporary files that the system uses are deleted automatically after the task is complete.
 But there can be some files which stay in your storage for future use.
 The same can apply for your daily use programs which need these temporary files to complete operations and tasks faster for the users.

 Location of Temp Files

 We know our primary drive is the one where our Windows are installed and most of the time, the system uses that drive for the basic usage of a system.
-So the temporary files that save in your system will be in this primary drive because its where your other system files are located too.
+So the temporary files that get stored in your system will be in this primary drive because its where your other system files are located too.

 Computer users need this drive to run faster so their system can work fast without any lag or hanging.
-These files can take quite some space in your primary drive; which can put some impact on the system.
-We can also change the location of the temporary files.
-It can be a hassle for users to do this but it can help to save some space for you.
+On the contrary, these files can take quite some space in your primary drive which can put some impact on the system.

-Why do you need to delete Temporary files and is it safe?
+Why do you need to Delete Temporary Files and is it Safe?

 There can be some files that you might need for your daily usage.
 But most of the other temporary files will have no use.
 When the temporary files folder gets larger, it can slow down your PC.

 Also, the temporary folder having a larger size in most scenarios isn’t going to slow down your PC.
 But if the files like browser cache, unused or old programs are not refreshing because of not restarting the system, then all these can put some pressure on your PC and making it slow.

-So if we want a definitive conclusion about the safety, then Yes it is safe to delete these temporary files from our systems.
+So if we want a definitive conclusion about safety, then Yes it is safe to delete these temporary files from our systems.
 You can easily delete these files and restart your PC after that.
 Now deleting temporary files might provide you some benefit but the difference will not be so much noticeable.
 You can delete them manually or use some third-party software like “CCleaner” to clean it up for you.